tkanoutas/tkanoutas/README.md

 * ⚡ Fun fact 2: I’m a coffee-addict ☕.

-* 🏢 Currently entering a new chapter in my professional journey and actively seeking opportunities at the data field.
+* 🏢 Currently, working as a Data Scientist at [De Innovatiespotter](https://www.innovatiespotter.nl).

 * 🏠 **Rotterdam, South Holland, The Netherlands.**